Voting in person

-The contents of this page will cover the process of voting in person at a polling station.
-It will cover what you need to do, what you can expect and what will happen.
+The contents of this page cover the process of voting in person at a polling station.
+It details what you need to do, what you can expect and what will happen.

-As long as you are on the electoral register at the time of a vote you will receive a Poll Card before the election giving you information on where and when you can vote.
-The polling station is normally a school or local hall nearby.
+As long as you are on the electoral register at the time of a vote, you will receive a Poll Card before the election giving you information on where and when you can vote.
+The polling station is normally a nearby school or local hall.

-On election day you will need to go the polling station you have been allocated to.
-They are normally open between 7am and 10pm.
+On election day, you'll need to go the polling station you have been allocated to.
+They are normally open between 7am and 10pm on election day.
 Assistance can sometimes be provided by the local electoral registration office if you need help getting there.
 You can also take somebody with you or ask the polling station staff for help.

-When you've finished, and marked on the ballot paper who you're voting for.
-Fold the ballot paper in half and put it in the ballot box.
+When you've marked on the ballot paper who you're voting for, you should fold the ballot paper in half and place it in the ballot box.
 Do not let anyone else see your vote.

-If at any point you're unsure on what you need to do, just ask a member of the polling staff and they'll be able to answer.
+If at any point you're unsure on what you need to do, just ask a member of the polling staff and they'll be able to answer your questions.

 If you are a citizen of one of the European Union (EU) countries listed below, you can register (for the area in which you live) to vote in the UK at a European Parliamentary election, which is held every five years.
 You can also register to vote for your local council election.